CdC-SI/ZAS-EAK-CopilotGPT/README.md

     Here are some tips to customize some parameters in `src/copilot/app/config/config.yaml`:

-    - `rag/llm/model`: set a specific LLM (eg. `gpt-4o-mini` with an OpenAI API key or `llama-3.1-8b-instant` with a GROQ API key)
+    - `rag/llm/model`: set a specific LLM (eg. `gpt-4o-mini` with a valid OpenAI API key, `claude-3-5-sonnet-20240620` with a valid Anthropic API key or `llama-3.1-8b-instant` with a valid GROQ API key)
-    - `rag/embedding/model`: set a specific embedding model (eg. `text-embedding-3-small` with an OpenAI API key.
-RAG performance might vary if embedding data with a different embedding model in the vectorDB).
+    - `rag/embedding/model`: set a specific embedding model (eg. `text-embedding-3-small` with a valid OpenAI API key.
+Please note RAG performance will drop critically when embedding initial data and querying the vectorDB with different embedding models).
     - `rag/retrieval/retrieval_method`: add a different retriever (eg. `query_rewriting_retriever`, `bm25_retriever` and/or a `contextual_compression_retriever`) to the list of retrievers and see how this affects your RAG.

 4. **Build Docker Images**